 Physio plays a critical role after surgery; it will affect how quickly you get back to your work, sport and the things you love.
 Regular exercises and mobilisation is needed to restore motion and flexibility to the affected shoulder.

 Strengthening your rotator cuff muscles is the best defence against further shoulder dislocation, subluxation, and instability and your physio will design a program with exercises that build up these muscles around the shoulder.
 Adequate warming-up before an activity and avoidance of high-contact sports may help prevent a recurrence of instability.

-If you’ve got questions, if you’ve got a surgery coming up, or if you’ve already had shoulder surgery get in touch with us, don’t wait until the pain becomes severe or chronic, give The Beaches Sports Physio a call on (02) 8964 4086 or email us to book at firstname.lastname@example.org.
+If you’ve got questions, if you’ve got a surgery coming up, or if you’ve already had shoulder surgery get in touch with us, don’t wait until the pain becomes severe or chronic, give the team at Fixio a call.